Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 To illustrate: imagine a recruitment firm using an agent to continuously scan the job market, identify companies with active hiring signals, and generate personalised outreach strategies.
 No rigid script.
 Just an adaptive workflow driven by context and goals.

 Agents operate with intent, not just instructions.
-They break down goals into subtasks, decide how to proceed, and interact across systems using cognitive abilities and models like large action models.
+They break goals into subtasks, decide how to proceed, and interact across systems, using cognitive abilities and models such as large action models.
 They can reason through multiple steps, manage ambiguity, and evolve.

 But let's be clear, APA isn't magic.
 Agents still depend on solid inputs: high-quality data, clearly defined outcomes, well-integrated systems, and governance guardrails.
 Without these, their decision-making abilities can falter, and automation bias can creep in.

 Still, when designed and deployed effectively, APA turns static workflows into intelligent, resilient systems.
-Systems that are perfect for handling variability, speed, and scale in areas like inventory management, procurement, and customer operations.
+Systems that are perfect for handling variability, speed, and scale across areas such as inventory management, procurement, and customer operations.

 Governance, Guardrails & Risk Management

-Letting software agents make decisions can unlock speed and scale, but it also introduces new kinds of risk.
+Letting software agents make decisions can unlock speed and scale, but it also introduces new risks.

 Agentic Process Automation gives systems autonomy, adaptability, and initiative.
 That's what makes it powerful.
 But these same traits can also make outcomes harder to predict or explain.
 When agents operate with minimal human input, it becomes essential to ensure they act within the right boundaries.